-School Name • Site Number The following items must be received and approved Contracted Services prior to disbursement of 40% page 15. ayment: School Official Initials CSS Initials Signed Contract List of names of individuals serving on the Board of D irectors Appendix A: Contractor Pupil and Teacher Schedule Title I Expenditure Claim Report FY21 (Due June 9) Current staff list with background checks for all emplo oyees and volunteers Current and appropriate license or permit issued by t Public Instruction to teach assigned classes he Wisconsin Department of Appendix B: Program Description Table of Command (Agency Organizational Chart) Table of Leadership (School Level Organizational Char rt) FY21 Grades entered on MPS Student Information Sy stem (Due June 16) Proof of valid occupancy permit for public school use Proof of completion of an Asbestos Management Plan Requirements) n (AHERA Compliance All Bonds and Certificates of Insurance: Workers Compensation-Statutory Limits Employer's Liability-Bodily Injury by Accident \$100,000 Employer's Liability-Bodily Injury by Disease \$500,0000 Employer's Liability-Bodily Injury by Disease \$100,0000 Commercial General Liability-\$1,000,000 per occurrent CGL-Personal & Advertising Injury Limit \$1,000,000 per Occurrent CGL-Products -Completed Operations \$2,000,000 Agg CGL Medical Expense \$5,000 Auto Liability-Combined Single Limit \$1,000,000 each Umbrella (excess Liability)-\$4,000,000 per occurrence/\$ Fidelity Bond/Crime Insurance-50% Value of Contract School Leader's Errors & Omissions-\$1,000,000 per occurrence of the contract of t 0 policy limit 0 per employee ace/\$2,000,000 aggregate per occurrence gregate accident \$4,000,000 aggregate accurrence/\$2,000,000 aggregate the Insurance Company show coverage.
-Note: All policies, with the exception written on an occurrence form n of the School Leader's Erro and volunteers are protected by the FY21 Final 12 th Grade Graduation on Data FY21 SIP closed out (Due June : All data entered for 2021-22 Finalized the progress made Evidence is uploaded for all of the service of th for all Action Steps and Task ss on Steps/Tasks that were created Other Items as determined by 0 Contracted School Sorvi 0001 I certify that the items initialed above per the terms of the contract, paym documentation or incomplete or ina receipt, but also CSS approval of all or inaccurate documentation, CSS w ent is due by July 20 th and ccurate documentation mecessary documentation I understand that failure to sunay result in delay in payment.
+School Name Site Number The following items must be received and approved by the Department of Contracted Services prior to disbursement of 40% payment: School Official Initials CSS Initials Signed Contract List of names of individuals serving on the Board of Directors Appendix A: Contractor Pupil and Teacher Schedule Title I Expenditure Claim Report FY21 (Due June 9) Current staff list with background checks for all employees and volunteers Current and appropriate license or permit issued by the Wisconsin Department of Public Instruction to teach assigned classes Appendix B: Program Description Table of Command (Agency Organizational Chart) Table of Leadership (School Level Organizational Chart) FY21 Grades entered on MPS Student Information System (Due June 16) Proof of valid occupancy permit for public school use Proof of completion of an Asbestos Management Plan (AHERA Compliance Requirements) All Bonds and Certificates of Insurance: Workers Compensation-Statutory Limits Employer's Liability-Bodily Injury by Accident \$100,000 per occurrence Employer's Liability-Bodily Injury by Disease \$500,000 policy limit Employer's Liability-Bodily Injury by Disease \$100,000 per employee Commercial General Liability-\$1,000,000 per occurrence/\$2,000,000 aggregate CGL-Personal & Advertising Injury Limit \$1,000,000 per occurrence CGL-Products -Completed Operations \$2,000,000 Aggregate CGL Medical Expense \$5,000 Auto Liability-Combined Single Limit \$1,000,000 each accident Umbrella (excess Liability)-\$4,000,000 per occurrence/\$4,000,000 aggregate Fidelity Bond/Crime Insurance-50% Value of Contract School Leader's Errors & Omissions-\$1,000,000 per occurrence/\$2,000,000 aggregate (Directors and Officers Insurance may be used in lieu of School Leader's E&O) provided that the Insurance Company show coverage.
+Note: All policies, with the exception written on an occurrence form n of the School Leader's Erro and volunteers are protected by the FY21 Final 12 th Grade Graduation on Data FY21 SIP closed out (Due June : All data entered for 2021-22 Finalized the progress made Evidence is uploaded for all of the series of the for all Action Steps and Task ss on Steps/Tasks that were created Other Items as determined by 0 Contracted School Sorvi 0001 I certify that the items initialed above per the terms of the contract, paym documentation or incomplete or ina receipt, but also CSS approval of all or inaccurate documentation, CSS w ent is due by July 20 th and ccurate documentation mecessary documentation I understand that failure to sunay result in delay in payment.
 In the event that payment is ibmit all of the requas payment is based delayed due to mis iired d upon not only School Representative (Print) Signature Date Contracted School Services Signature Date